 - Neutron Instruments & Techniques

-The organising committee led by Leonie van’t Hag and Livia Salvati Manni are in constructing an exciting line up of invited and plenary speakers from the local and global neutron community and we will be announcing their inclusion through the ANBUG website in the coming months.
+The organising committee led by Leonie van’t Hag and Livia Salvati Manni are in constructing an exciting line up of invited and plenary speakers from the local and global neutron community.
+The following speakers are have confirmed their presentations at AANSS 2020: